KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference links to the :ref:`delete\_expired\_opac\_registrations.pl cron job <unverified-registrations-label>`.
+-  This preference links to the :ref:`delete\_expired\_opac\_registrations.pl cron job <cron-unverified-registrations-label>`.
 If that cron is set to run nightly it will clean up any registrations that have not been verified via email in the number of days entered on this preference.
    This is dependent on